FreakC-Foundation/FreakC/TUTORIAL.md

 <b>Note: Administrator is required to run the command</b>

 # Notes
+<b>Please do not use two commands in online or else it will produces errors.</b>

 Most of the commands are just modified Batch commands, so you can actually apply Batch logic in it.
 <br/>
 Ex: Swear[fnc], PukeDir[fnc], EatDir[fnc], StealDiary[fnc], Forget[fnc], GotoToilet[fnc], PoopInt[fnc], PoopString[fnc], PoopInput[fnc], Trash[fnc], TrashDir[fnc], PoopFnc[fnc], EatFnc[fnc],... logics and usages are just the same as echo, md, cd, type, cls, pause, set /a, set, set /p, del, rmdir, :function, goto,... in Batch.